thangman22/vue-lazy-this/README.md

 # Vue.js Lazy This

-> Lazyloading component using Intersection Observer API
+> Lazyloading component using Intersection Observer API.
+This plugin will help you to show and hide component base on viewport showing

 ## Install